sclavijosuero/cypress-schema-validator/README.md

 ✔️ Output the schema errors in the terminal when executing in `run` mode.

-✔️ Allow custom styles (icons and text colors) to match the user's preferences for distinguishing schema errors
+✔️ Allow custom styles (icons and text colors) to match the user's preferences for distinguishing schema errors.

 ✔️ Environment variable `disableSchemaValidation` to disable schema validation in your tests.